Jewellery: Indian subcontinent

 A female skeleton (presently on display at the National Museum, New Delhi, India) wears a carlinean bangle (bracelet) on her left hand.
 Kada is a special kind of bracelet and is widely popular in Indian culture.
-They symbolize animals such as peacock, elephant, etc.
+They symbolise animals such as peacock, elephant, etc.

 According to Hindu belief, gold and silver are considered as sacred metals.
 Gold is symbolic of the warm sun, while silver suggests the cool moon.
 Both are the quintessential metals of Indian jewellery.
 Pure gold does not oxidise or corrode with time, which is why Hindu tradition associates gold with immortality.
 Gold imagery occurs frequently in ancient Indian literature.
 In the Vedic Hindu belief of cosmological creation, the source of physical and spiritual human life originated in and evolved from a golden womb (hiranyagarbha) or egg (hiranyanda), a metaphor of the sun, whose light rises from the primordial waters.

 Jewellery had great status with India's royalty; it was so powerful that they established laws, limiting wearing of jewellery to royalty.
 Only royalty and a few others to whom they granted permission could wear gold ornaments on their feet.
 This would normally be considered breaking the appreciation of the sacred metals.
 Even though the majority of the Indian population wore jewellery, Maharajas and people related to royalty had a deeper connection with jewellery.
 The Maharaja's role was so important that the Hindu philosophers identified him as central to the smooth working of the world.
 He was considered as a divine being, a deity in human form, whose duty was to uphold and protect dharma, the moral order of the universe.
+The largest ever single order to Cartier was made in 1925 by the Indian royalty, the Maharaja of Patiala, for the Patiala Necklace and other jewellery worth ₹1000 million.

 Navaratna (nine gems) is a powerful jewel frequently worn by a Maharaja (Emperor).
 It is an amulet, which comprises diamond, pearl, ruby, sapphire, emerald, topaz, cat's eye, coral, and hyacinth (red zircon).
-Each of these stones is associated with a celestial deity, represented the totality of the Hindu universe when all nine gems are together.
+Each of these stones is associated with a celestial deity, representing the totality of the Hindu universe when all nine gems are together.
 The diamond is the most powerful gem among the nine stones.
 There were various cuts for the gemstone.
 Indian Kings bought gemstones privately from the sellers.
 Maharaja and other royal family members value gem as Hindu God.
 They exchanged gems with people to whom they were very close, especially the royal family members and other intimate allies.